 The Florida Department of Environmental Protection administers the Florida Recreation Development Assistance Program (FRDAP).
 This program is a competitive grant program that provides financial assistance through grants to local governments for the acquisition and development of land for public outdoor recreation purposes.
 This grant program has two funding thresholds, the Large Project Fund provides grants of up to \$200,000, and the Small Project Fund provides grants of up to \$50,000.
 In recent legislative sessions, appropriations have been focused on the Small Project Fund, as well as special projects targeted at access for disabled persons and other specialized issues, with few projects off the Large Project List being funded.
-Palm Beach County Parks and Recreation submitted two FRDAP applications last year for large development projects and while both projects scored well they were not funded.
+Palm Beach County Parks and Recreation submitted one FRDAP application last year for a large development project.

-Palm Beach County SUPPORTS appropriations that provide for the funding of the FRDAP Small Project Development list, including two County projects that have been submitted:
+Palm Beach County SUPPORTS appropriations that provide for the funding of the FRDAP Large Project Development list, including one County project that has been submitted: